30 Illegal Things Practically Everyone Has Done

 Breaking the law is something most of us strenuously avoid, but there are actually a slew of illegal things that even the most conscientious people do just about every single day—and usually get away with.
-These may be minor infractions we know we shouldn’t do (but make a habit of when we see everyone else doing it), or laws we break without knowing they are laws in the first place.
-Read on for 30 things you are probably doing that are against the law.
-For more the dirty habits we all share, check out these 20 Embarrassing Things Literally Everyone Does.
+These may be minor infractions we know we shouldn't do (but make a habit of when we see everyone else doing it), or laws we break without knowing they are laws in the first place.
+Read on for 30 weird things that are illegal that you're likely guilty of doing at least once in your life.

 Using Public WiFi